ThePowerOfSwift/RateApp/README.md

     }
 }
 ```
-If you want to configure time ranges for requesting permissions, you can use project mechanisms
+If you want to configure time ranges for requesting reviews, you can use project mechanisms
 ```swift
 if SPRateApp.isShowDialog() {
     SPRateApp.dialog.bannerWithIndicator.present(on: self, applicationID: "1241292508")